buildpacks/spec/buildpack.md

   - The `args` list is a default list of arguments that may be overridden by the user [^command-args].
 - MAY specify a `default` boolean that indicates that the process type should be selected as the [buildpack-provided default](https://github.com/buildpacks/spec/blob/main/platform.md#outputs-4) during the export phase.
 - MAY specify a `working-dir` for the process.
 The `working-dir` defaults to the application directory if not specified.
+- MAY specify an `exec-env` array to restrict the process to specific execution environments.
+If `exec-env` is not specified, the process applies to all execution environments.

 [^command-args]: For versions of the Platform API that do not support overridable arguments, the arguments in `command` and `args` are always applied together with any user-provided arguments.
 In general, the [Platform Interface Specification](platform.md) is ultimately responsible for launching processes; consult that specification for details.